Referenced in this article

 How Much Does Outpatient Rehab Cost in Florida?

 Outpatient rehab in Florida costs $2,000–$15,000 per month depending on the ASAM level, with PHP at the highest cost and standard outpatient at the lowest.
-The Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 requires commercial insurance plans to cover substance use disorder treatment at the same level as medical/surgical benefits.
+The Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 requires commercial insurance plans that cover substance use disorder treatment to apply no greater restrictions to it than to medical/surgical benefits.

 Estimated monthly costs by outpatient level in Florida are: